aecel/habit-app/README.md

 14. Take a break
 15. Add a Milestone Reward.
 (I will buy a switch when I reach 100 days or something and then it keeps track of it for you)
 16. Add "evolving habit" option idk yet
-17. Maybe add leaderboard, way to share with friends -->
+17. Maybe add leaderboard, way to share with friends
+18. Add more graphs for individual habits and overall stats: best streaks, percentage doughnut graph, frequency (x-axis month, y-axis day of the week) (is this good?) -->

 # How it Works